michael-sumner/go-make-things/content/articles/2011-02-18-the-7cubed-project.md

 ---
 categories:
-- Business &amp; Leadership
+- Business and Leadership
-- Design &amp; UX
+- Design and UX
 date: '2011-02-18'
 url: /the-7cubed-project/
 title: The 7Cubed Project